microsoft/ConversationLearner-Samples/README.md

 1. Go to `Deployment Center` of your web application and configure deployment with `Local Git` as the source control and `App Service Kudu build server` as the build provider.
 Once the deployment from `Local Git` is configured successfully, you will have a git repository with the following endpoint for your app service: `https://<your_app_name>.scm.azurewebsites.net/<your_app_name>.git`.
 Make sure to configure the deployment credentials for your web application, so you can push to it from your local repository in the next steps
 2. add the azure remote to your local git repository: ``git remote add azure https://<your_app_name>.scm.azurewebsites.net/<your_app_name>.git``
 3. Push your local repository to azure remote: ``git push azure <your_local_branch>:master`` (If you are using typescript for development, make sure to commit the build artifacts, i.e. *.js files, to your local repository.)
-4. After a successful deployment, you should be able to send messages to your deployed bot endpoint: `https://<your_app_name>.azurewebsites.net/api/messages` using [bot framework emulator](https://github.com/Microsoft/BotFramework-Emulator)
+4. After a successful deployment, you should be able to send messages to your deployed Bot endpoint: `https://<your_app_name>.azurewebsites.net/api/messages` using [Bot framework emulator](https://github.com/Microsoft/BotFramework-Emulator)

-### Connect your Conversation Learner bot to a Bot Framework channel
+### Connect your Conversation Learner Bot to a Bot Framework channel

-After successful deployment of your Conversation Learner bot as an Azure app service, you can follow these steps to connect it to a Bot Framework channel:
+After successful deployment of your Conversation Learner Bot as an Azure app service, you can follow these steps to connect it to a Bot Framework channel:

 1. Select `Bot Services` from azure portal services and add a new `Bot Service`
 2. Select `Bot Channel Registration` from the available `Bot Service` options
-3. Fill out the necessary fields for your channel registration, e.g. `bot name`.
-For the messaging endpoint provide the url from the successful bot deployment you have done by following the steps from previous section.
+3. Fill out the necessary fields for your channel registration, e.g. `Bot name`.
+For the messaging endpoint provide the url from the successful Bot deployment you have done by following the steps from previous section.
 The messaging endpoint will be in the following format: `https://<your_app_name>.azurewebsites.net/api/messages`.
-Also you need to create a Microsoft App Id and Microsoft App Password for your bot.
+Also you need to create a Microsoft App Id and Microsoft App Password for your Bot.
 Preserve the Microsoft app id and password that you are creating for your channel registration.
 4. Set the following `Application Settings` for your web application:

     APP SETTING NAME | VALUE